manaba-enhanced-for-tsukuba/manaba-enhanced/README.md

 1. Highlight the publication deadline of course news and course contents

-1. Filter of courses in mypage by terms/modules
+1. Filter courses in mypage by terms/modules

+1. Generate LaTeX template for reports

 1. Drag & Drop file upload